BracketMaster/nmigen_visualiser/README.md

-The information will be converted to a ``json`` object and will be accessible as an object of the ``payload.state`` object.
+The information will be converted to a ``json`` object and will be accessible as an object of the ``payload.state`` object in the javascript frontend.

+In the demo example, the javascript frontend is located in ``./demo/frontend/frontend.js``.

-For the current timestamp, ``payload.ticks`` is already provided to the javascript frontend.
+The current timestamp ``payload.ticks`` is always provided to the javascript frontend.

 ## Adding Actions
-You may wish for your frontend to have more buttons that toggle on and off certain parts of the simulation.
+You may wish for your frontend to have more buttons that toggle on and off certain parts of the visualisation.
 This can be accomplished by adding html form buttons to ``./demo/frontend/frontend.html``.

 The buttons can trigger functions in the javascript located in ``./demo/frontend/frontend.js``.

+The flask server has a predefined ``tick`` action that causes the simulation to progress.
+An example of how to access ``tick`` is included in ``./demo/frontend/frontend.js`` with the corresponding button in ``./demo/frontend/frontend.html``.

 ## Augmenting Visualisation
 You can access the ``payload.state`` variable in the